Invoke using Golem CLI

 command line interface exposes one invocation subcommand:

-golem worker invoke
+golem agent invoke

 just enqueues an invocation and returns immediately